LUDGONIOUS

 There are billions of stars, millions of planets, but there is only one man, Terrance McDoogal.
 Welcome to LIU Atlas.

-LIU Atlas - Nabu
+LIU Atlas - Aranea Serico

 Note: This episode is presented in full screen.
 The corresponding dialogue is underneath each photo.